cernanalysispreservation/analysispreservation.cern.ch/docs/index.rst

 If you find a bug or have a (feature) request, go ahead and add an issue for it or comment on an `existing issue <https://github.com/cernanalysispreservation/analysis-preservation.cern.ch/issues>`_ in case this has already been addressed!

-Pull requests
+Pull Requests
 ~~~~~~~~~~~~~

-If you want to contribute directly to the project (e.g. code, json workflow files, documentation), you are welcome to create a pull request for your changes.
+If you want to contribute directly to the project (e.g. code, JSON workflow files, documentation), you are welcome to create a pull request for your changes.
 If you want to know how to write good commit messages that will help us (now) and you (in a few weeks) to understand what you did, you may want to check out `this <http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html>`_.

 Thank you for helping us helping you!